What to do in Hobart

 Yachts on their way to Hobart

-- Every year on Boxing Day a group of sailing boats depart
+year on Boxing Day a group of sailing boats depart Sydney in a

-Sydney in a chaotic situation of hundreds of spectator boats
+chaotic situation of hundreds of spectator boats all trying to

-all trying to get a good view to make it to Hobart in as little
+get a good view to make it to Hobart in as little time as possible.

-time as possible.
-Some serious partying goes on at the Hobart
+Some serious partying goes on at the Hobart waterfront around

-from late December to late January, incorporating the above
+late December to late January, incorporating the above yacht race.

-is the largest boating event in the southern hemisphere and
+the largest boating event in the southern hemisphere and is held

 Royal Agricultural and Horticultural Show